 Of the four muscles, the supraspinatus muscle and its tendon is the most commonly injured tissue.
 The supraspinatus tears are usually seen at the tendinous attachment to the greater tubercle of the humeral head.
-Often times, the cause of this tear is an enlarged bone spur at the AC joint (acromioclavicular joint).
+Often, the cause of this tear is an enlarged bone spur at the AC joint (acromioclavicular joint).
 As mentioned, the rotator cuffs are responsible for shoulder mobility and stability.
-These four muscles are the primary abductors (lifts the arm up), internal rotator and external rotator of the shoulder.
+These four muscles are the primary abductors (lifts the arm), internal rotator, and external rotator of the shoulder.
 For most patients, minor or initial tears of the rotator cuffs are painless.
 As such, it often goes undetected.
-However, as it progresses it can cause symptoms.
+However, as it progresses, it can cause symptoms.

 Again, there are differences between primary and secondary forms of adhesive capsulitis.
-The secondary adhesive capsulitis or the “true frozen shoulder syndrome” (FSS) is related to damage, irritation or injury of the rotator cuffs, bursae or emerges for arthritic changes in the associated shoulder joints.
+The secondary adhesive capsulitis or the “true frozen shoulder syndrome” (FSS) is related to damage, irritation, or injury of the rotator cuffs, bursae, or emerges for arthritic changes in the associated shoulder joints.
 Although similarities are significant, our expert non-surgical clinical teams use a variety of means to distinguish the differences.
-Identifying the actual cause of shoulder pain is the critical step in recovery.
+Identifying the actual cause of shoulder pain is a critical step in recovery.
 In other words, it is imperative to distinguish primary adhesive capsulitis from a secondary or the “true frozen shoulder syndrome” or FSS.

-In short, the loss of passive ranges of motion are the classic signs of a “true frozen shoulder syndrome” (FSS) better known as the secondary adhesive capsulitis.
+In short, the loss of passive ranges of motion is the classic signs of a “true frozen shoulder syndrome” (FSS), better known as secondary adhesive capsulitis.
 On the other hand, the primary adhesive capsulitis patient will have difficulty in both active and passive ranges of motion.
 Another means of differentiating the cause is through diagnostic imaging.
 The best modality to diagnose adhesive capsulitis is the MRI.

 In our center, a Doctor of Chiropractic will thoroughly assess your shoulder.
 We will also evaluate your neck, upper back, and chest (ribcage) to identify the cause before treatments.
 Often, there are multiple causes.
 Recovery is possible with our targeted care that addresses the actual cause.
 The care you get from us is through the best chiropractors and physiotherapists in Malaysia.
 Our method of care and treatments used for a frozen shoulder will get you back to active life faster.
 Call us now.